jasalt/kuittiskanneri/readme.md

 See www.trello.com.

-# Hooks that should work
+# Hooks that should work..
 ## .git/hooks/pre-push

 #!/bin/sh